-The Christine Dunlap Farnham Archives focuses on nineteenth and twentieth-century Brown and Rhode Island women and their organizations.
+The Christine Dunlap Farnham Archive focuses on nineteenth and twentieth-century Brown and Rhode Island women and their organizations.
 In addition to correspondence, diaries, photographs, newspapers, yearbooks, and memorabilia, it also includes a collection of oral history tapes and videos.
 The materials on women are located throughout the University Archives and Special Collections in the John Hay Library.
-A 500-page research guide to the Farnham Archives includes more than 1,000 entries describing the collection.
+A 500-page research guide to the Farnham Archive includes more than 1,000 entries describing the collection.
 Several portions of the archive are also available online:

 Phone: (401) 863-6268